reine/docker-emp/README.md

 For most users, `localhost` will suffice.
 But developers who want to simulate use of domains even on a local environment would prefer to use localdomains like `local` or `test`.

-Alternatively, you can access the site using http://myapps.local or http://www.myapps.local as server aliasing is acceptable so you can do subdomains.
+Alternatively, you can access the site using http://myapps.local.
+Or, via http://www.myapps.local as server aliasing is acceptable so you can do subdomains.

 ![Main Page](/conf/screenshot.png "Main Page")